telerik/kendo-ui-core/docs-aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-home-lists.md

 The `refresh` function is called as the array of images is bound to the element, so that it knows to update.

-The example below demonstrates what the code is.
+The following example demonstrates what the code is.

 ###### Example